interact-rg/SmartCanvas/README.md

 python -m smart_canvas
 ```

-You can also add extra options such as `--fullscreen` for fulscreen mode or `--camera 1` to change the camera source.
+You can also add extra options such as `--fullscreen` for fullscreen mode or `--camera 1` to change the camera source.

 ## Usage with Make